 Standing within some of the mountain and high country regions of The Great Western Tiers and Central Plateau are sites which hold an aspect to a unique part of the Tasmanian heritage not commonly known, the mountain huts.

-Men of the Mountains and their Mountain Huts
+Men and their Mountain Huts

 Today these mountain huts bring back the cultural traditions that are fast becoming a part of Tasmanian folklore.
 The early years of the 19th century saw many men trekking into the mountains and forests, as far as the plateau regions, in search of a way to provide for their families, or to supplement their farm income, times were tough.
 Shepherds and cattlemen searched out regions to graze their sheep and cattle, miners went in search of precious minerals, forest workers went in search of timber and snarers went in search of possums and wallabies for the skin trade.